-Adherence to therapy is one of the most important factors associated with the success of therapy (McHutchison 2002).
-The definition of adherence used here is the 80/80/80 rule, where patients receive more than 80% of the IFN, more than 80% of the ribavirin, and are treated for more than 80% of the planned duration of treatment.
-One of the first studies investigating the effect of adherence demonstrated that patients who fulfilled the 80/80/80 rule had 63% sustained response compared to 52% of those with less than 80% adherence (McHutchison 2002).
+Adherence to therapy is one of the most important factors associated with the success of therapy (McHutchinson 2002).
+The definition of adherence used here is the "80/80/80 rule", that is, patients who receive more than 80% of the IFN, more than 80% of the ribavirin, and are treated for more than 80% of the planned duration of treatment are considered adherent.
+One of the first studies investigating the effect of adherence demonstrated that patients who fulfilled the 80/80/80 rule had a 63% SVR compared to 52% of those with less than 80% adherence (McHutchinson 2002).
 This was statistically significant for HCV genotype 1 patients.
 Another study showed that a cumulative ribavirin dose of more than 60% is important to achieve an SVR (Reddy 2007).
 Therefore, it is important to reduce side effects and motivate the patients to adhere to treatment in order to optimize treatment responses especially in the difficult-to-treat genotype 1 patients.